 Anchored object queries are mostly immutable.
 You can assign the query’s

-update property after instantiating the object.
-All other properties must be set when you instantiate the object, and they cannot change.
+update property after instantiating the object, but you must set all other properties when you instantiate the object.
+You can’t change them.

-Often, it is more efficient to setup and run a single anchored object query, then to run separate sample and observer queries.
-As a result, you may want to use anchored object queries, even when you aren't using anchors to limit the results.
-In this case, simply set the anchor parameter to
+Often, it’s more efficient to set up and run a single anchored object query than to run separate sample and observer queries.
+As a result, you may want to use anchored object queries, even when you aren’t using anchors to limit the results.
+In this case, set the anchor parameter to